tl-its-umich-edu/canvas-course-manager-next/README.md

     "Users - manage login details" permission.
 That is the only permission
     needed, so for the best security, create a role for only that one.
 21. Copy the static API key created in Canvas.
-The ID is the long number shown in the "Details" column of the "Developer Keys" page.
+The ID is the long number shown in the "Approved Integrations" section of the admin user's account "Settings" page.
 It usually begins with "1770~…".

 ##### Configure local environment